Limbo (1972 film): Plot

 Three women in Florida have husbands serving in Vietnam who are reported missing in action.

-Mary Kay Beull (played by Kathleen Nolan) has four children, the eldest of whom treats her with increasing hostility as she develops a friendship with Phil Garrett, a school teacher.
-Sharon Dornbeck (played by Katherine Justice) is married to a pilot in the Air Force and has received a telegram reporting that he has been killed.
-Sandy Lawton (played by Kate Jackson) was wed just two weeks before her lieutenant husband went off to Vietnam.
+Mary Kay Beull has four children, the eldest of whom treats her with increasing hostility as she develops a friendship with Phil Garrett, a school teacher.
+Sharon Dornbeck is married to a pilot in the Air Force and has received a telegram reporting that he has been killed.
+Sandy Lawton was wed just two weeks before her lieutenant husband went off to Vietnam.

 The three women travel to Paris together to attend a Vietnam peace conference.
 To their shock, a film is shown there depicting the atrocities committed by American soldiers against Vietnamese civilians.
 A horrified Mary Kay becomes an anti-war advocate, even testifying before a committee in Washington, D.C.

 Mary Kay and Sharon's husbands are ultimately confirmed to be dead.
 Sandy's, however, is released in a weakened condition from a prisoner-of-war camp and she eagerly awaits his return home.